relationship

 }

-# Populating nested relationships using withRelationship
+Populating nested relationships using withRelationships

 It is not unusual for one piece type to have situations with "nested relationships" across piece types.
 For example, team may have a relationship field connecting to player pieces, then player pieces connect to specialty pieces.
 Imagine that the players had multiple relationship fields, and suddenly the data populated two levels up on teams could get very large.